nlf/git-validate/README.md

 Note that `source` may be a file *or* a directory.
 If a directory is specified than a new directory will be created at `target` and the *full contents* of source will be copied to the `target` directory recursively.

 The only `option` currently available is `overwrite`.
 When set to `true` overwrite will *always* copy the given file, overwriting any existing destination file.
 If this is not set, `copy` will instead silently fail and leave the old file in place.
-I *highly* recommend always using `{ overwrite: true }` on your `.validate.json` file.

 ### `installHooks`